ASKANADE18/IS-601-Advanced_Calculator/readme.md

-# Project: Gettring Ready for Production: Devops, Cloud Computing, Environment Variables, Logging, and Continuous Integration
+# Project: Advanced Calculator with Log and Environment